-- 1. "Open the RTView Configuration Application" and go to the Solace>CONNECTIONS tab. - 2.
+- 1. "Open the RTView Configuration Application" and go to the Solace > CONNECTIONS tab. - 2.
 Verify the connection parameters associated with your brokers. - 3.
-Verify the SEMP version is correct for each of your brokers (monitoring data cannot be collected if the SEMP version is incorrect) and make corrections if necessary.
+Verify the SEMP version is correct for each of your Cloud Brokers (monitoring data cannot be collected if the SEMP version is incorrect) and make corrections if necessary. - Click Save in the title bar when finished, then click RESTART SERVERS to apply changes.
+It takes about 10-15 seconds for the data server to be available again. - 4.
+In the Solace PubSub+ Monitor, go to the Admin>RTView Cache Tables display and verify that all caches are being populated with monitoring data (the number of rows in the table is greater than zero).